grensen/perceptron_concept/README.md

             }//--- k ends
 ```

-j starts with inputs = 3 and end on the last output neuron[nns-1] = 19,
+j starts with inputs = 3 and end on the last output neuron[nns-1] = 19.

 k goes the steps seperate (5, 5, 5, 2) because u[] starts with u[i+1]=5,
-so if the k loop is done, j ends with 3+5+5+5+2=20,
+so if the k loop is done, j ends with 3+5+5+5+2=20.

-the last operation in the k loop is to insert the netinput[16] add to neuron[19] of
+The last operation in the k loop is to insert the netinput[16] add to neuron[19] of
 and after the loop j is 20, double bam!

 Ehm, netinput[16]???, thats one of the clues of this concept, because we dont need a netinput array and take instead a fast efficency variable to sum up the products + the bias to the net variable.

 Thats massiv, the NN needs only 2 arrays and one variable instead of 3 arrays in the inner n loop.
 Lets finish this with the inner weight loop ;)